1 A unit that is equal to 1/100th of 1% and is used to denote the change in a financial instrument.

 Standard deviation measures the historical volatility of a returns.
 The higher the standard deviation, the greater the volatility.
 The Sharpe ratio is the average return earned in excess of the risk-free rate (the Fed Funds rate).

-Bloomberg ABS Index (BBG ABS) is the ABS component of the Bloomberg US Aggregate Index.
-The ABS Index has three subsectors: credit and charge cards, autos and utility.
+Bloomberg US ABS Index is the asset backed securities component of the Bloomberg US Aggregate Bond Index.
 The index includes pass-through, bullet, and controlled amortization structures.
 The ABS Index includes only the senior class of each ABS issue and the ERISA-eligible B and C tranche.

-Bloomberg Non-AAA ABS Index (BBG Non-AAA ABS) is the non-AAA ABS component of the Bloomberg U.S. Aggregate Bond Index, a market value-weighted index that tracks the daily price, coupon, pay-downs, and total return performance of fixed-rate, publicly placed, dollar-denominated, and non-convertible investment grade debt issues with at least $300 million par amount outstanding and with at least one year to final maturity.
+The Bloomberg Non-AAA ABS Index (Non-AAA Traditional ABS) is non-AAA ABS components of the Bloomberg US Aggregate Bond Index, a market value-weighted index that tracks the daily price, coupon, pay-downs, and total return performance of fixed-rate, publicly placed, dollar-denominated, and non-convertible investment grade debt issues with at least $300 million par amount outstanding and with at least one year to final maturity.

-Bloomberg CMBS Index (BBG CMBS) is the CMBS component of the Bloomberg US Aggregate Bond Index, a market value-weighted index that tracks the daily price, coupon, pay-downs, and total return performance of fixed-rate, publicly placed, dollar-denominated, and non-convertible investment grade debt issues with at least $300 million par amount outstanding and with at least one year to final maturity.
+Bloomberg Non-Agency CMBS Index (Non-Agency CMBS) is the Non-Agency CMBS components of the Bloomberg US Aggregate Bond Index, a market value-weighted index that tracks the daily price, coupon, pay-downs, and total return performance of fixed-rate, publicly placed, dollar-denominated, and non-convertible investment grade debt issues with at least $300 million par amount outstanding and with at least one year to final maturity.

 Not FDIC Insured No Bank Guarantee May Lose Money